MrCodeInc/phpcalc/README.md

 # PHP CALCULATOR

-A simple calculator made in PHP
+A simple calculator made in PHP.

 # WHY DID YOU MAKE THIS?